comanezz/the-monkees/README.md

 - The columns behave correctly.

-- The audio player works correctly, each audio player plays their appropriate songs.
+- The audio players work correctly, each audio player plays their appropriate songs.

-- All lyrics pop up works appears on the screen correctly.
+- All lyrics pop up appears on the screen correctly when clicking on the lyrics button.

 - All lyrics pop up show their appropriate lyrics related to the song.